Boliden Kevitsa: a case study in mine expansion economics, Finland’s mining tax hike, and Stage 5 risk

 If you are evaluating a mine-life extension, the Kevitsa case matters because expansion decisions are rarely driven by one variable alone.

 A tax increase matters.
-But the real pressure usually shows up through after-tax cash flow, operating cost structure, reserve basis, throughput assumptions, recoveries, cut-off strategy, mine planning constraints, and infrastructure or permitting bottlenecks.
+But the real pressure usually shows up through after-tax cash flow, operating cost structure, reserve basis, throughput assumptions, recoveries, cut-off strategy, mine planning constraints, and infrastructure or permitting bottlenecks—the same issues typically tested in mining project evaluation and due diligence.

 That is what makes Kevitsa interesting.
 The public record supports two separate ideas at the same time: